Coffee Education8 min read Updated

 Let's break down what you actually need to know about buying and brewing Yirgacheffe coffee.

 Exploring single origins?
 Yirgacheffe is one of the world's most celebrated single origin coffees.
 Learn how it compares to other origins.
 If you're new to brewing specialty coffee at home, check out our complete coffee brewing guide for New Zealand to master the fundamentals.
+For the best brewing results, invest in a quality coffee grinder for pour over and proper coffee storage jars to keep your beans fresh.

 What is Yirgacheffe Coffee?